Q & A on How to Defeat the Computer

 2. Is there only one way to win a game?
 No. You may have more than one opportunity to capitalize on your opponent's mistakes.

 3. Don't computers play a perfect game?
 Obviously not.
-If they did it would be impossible for me to win 27 times in a relatively small space of time against the high level of Stockfish that chess.com level 10 uses.
+If they did it would be impossible for me to win 48 times in a relatively small space of time against the high level of Stockfish that chess.com level 10 uses, SF8.
+Have also beaten the analyzer SF10 a few times.

 4. What can be learned from studying computer games?
 You can get a feeling for why the computer loses.
 Each subsequent game is then easier to win.
 I can now win about every other game playing white when I concentrate.
 Of course, I allow myself to take back moves, but even so it is not easy.
 I hope to get to the point where it is not necessary to take back moves, or too many, but people are not as good at calculating as a computer.